Of Igloos and Ice-sculptures

 “Fuck it” - I said.

 So I went about learning all the fanciest things.
 I made it a personal goal to learn the inner mechanisms of what I deemed to be the most complex ways of doing things.
 I focused on acquiring deep knowledge of my craft and ways to gain more precision and optimisation.
-It payed off.
+It paid off.

 But for a while now, I’ve gotten over that too….